 As I mentioned, you’ll struggle to fit all of these things to do in Bath in a single day trip from London – that would be a long day where you don’t really get to enjoy any of it!
 (And if you want to do the Bath Skyline Walk, you’ll need to get there and back, adding an extra layer of complication.)

-- Next, take a stroll to the Royal Crescent and/or the Bath Abbey for a guided tour to the top of the tower.
+For the remainder of the morning, you have a choice.
+I recommend either taking a stroll to the Royal Crescent and/or heading to the Bath Abbey for a guided tour to the top of the tower for its sweeping views of the area.

 As you can see, Bath has more than a day’s worth of experiences, making it a perfect London day trip destination.